jamesplease/redux-resource/docs/guides/resources.md

 # Resources

-resourceful-redux is all about managing resources.
+Resourceful Redux is all about managing resources.
 A resource is a plain JavaScript object that represents a single entity in your application.
 For instance, it could represent a book, or a person, or something more abstract, like a 'workflow' or 'responsibility.'